Injectable & Transdermal Texture Analysis: Microneedles, Syringes & Patchesmicroneedle penetration test

 Microneedle Penetration Force: Why It Matters for Drug Delivery

-For a 10×10 array (100 needles), total array insertion force is typically 0.1–10 N. The challenge is that dissolving microneedles made from hyaluronic acid, polyvinyl alcohol, or trehalose can fail at loads below 1 N per needle — meaning a texture analyzer with 0.1 N resolution cannot reliably detect the fracture event.
+For a 10×10 array (100 needles), total array insertion force is typically 0.1–10 N. Dissolving microneedles made from hyaluronic acid, polyvinyl alcohol, or trehalose can fail at loads below 1 N per needle — meaning a texture analyzer with 0.1 N resolution cannot reliably detect the fracture event.
+The KHT TA-30's 0.01 N force resolution gives combination drug-device developers the signal-to-noise ratio needed to set meaningful batch release specifications.

 Syringe Activation and Glide Force Testing (ISO 7886)